 Additional information about Phonics

-Maths is taught on a daily basis and follows the structure and objectives outlined in the National Numeracy Strategy.
+Maths is taught on a daily basis and follows the structure and objectives outlined in the National Curriculum.
 Pupils learn to use and apply mental and practical strategies to solve problems that they may face in day-to-day life.
-Our aim is to make maths as practical and fun as possible, using it in other areas of the curriculum as appropriate to make mathematics meaningful and purposeful.
+Our aim is to make maths as practical and fun as possible, using it in other areas of the curriculum, as appropriate, to make mathematics meaningful and purposeful.